Financial Mindset: 14 Ways Your Money Thinking Shapes Life

 7.2 Shapes Saving Habits

-Believing that saving is possible makes it a habit, not a struggle.
+If you believe saving is possible, it becomes a habit rather than an ordeal.
 Even small amounts feel worthwhile.

 Mindset affects confidence.
-Those who believe they can improve their situation are more likely to ask for raises, learn new skills, or explore better opportunities.
+Those who think they can improve their lot are more likely to ask for raises, learn new skills or seek better offers.

 7.5 Impacts Long-Term Planning